eProsima/vulcanexus/docs/rst/tutorials/core/qos/ownership/ownership.rst

         </data_reader>
     </profiles>

-For the next section of this tutorial, lets cosider both created XML files are stored in `~/` path.
+For the next section of this tutorial, lets consider both created XML files are stored in `~/` path.

 Execute ROS 2 demo nodes with modified QoS
 ------------------------------------------